eyeofparadox/eyeofparadox.github.io/content/posts/2025/11/physics-in-a-distributed-process-driven-information-based-universe/index.md

 It is not the tools used in the measuring that true science depends on so much as the certainty of results that can be obtained by using them correctly.
 Poorly designed tools and experiments prove nothing.
 But, as I learned early on, the trick to finding answers lies in figuring out how to ask the right questions.
 That requires perspective, and I think what I’ve written can at least help with that.

-Science is not about the tools--it’s about the validity of what those tools reveal.
+Science is not about the tools---it’s about the validity of what those tools reveal.
 Poorly designed experiments prove nothing.
 Misused instruments distort reality.
-The miracle of science is not in the measuring--it’s in the asking.
+The miracle of science is not in the measuring---it’s in the asking.
 And asking requires perspective.
 My lack of mathematical fluency makes me unfit to be a scientist, but I do have the knack for exploring scientific concepts and the ability to ask (what feel like) the right questions.

 What my thinking and writing can offer is perspective; a bridge that invites the scientific mind to reconsider its foundations.
-It reminds the academic that understanding is not just derivation--it’s recognition.
+It reminds the academic that understanding is not just derivation---it’s recognition.
 It challenges the gatekeepers to ask: What are we missing by refusing to translate?

 I barely finished that thought when I had another flash of insight.
 It had to do with the question: **Why can't things go faster than the speed of light?** The problem lies in the blind spot of the question itself.
 What must first be understood is a simpler expression of the problem itself.

 **How can a process occur faster than processing itself?**

-In the context of my perspective, particularly the thoughts written in my blog and above, the speed of light isn’t just a physical limit--it’s the rate of reality’s declaration.
+In the context of my perspective, particularly the thoughts written in my blog and above, the speed of light isn’t just a physical limit---it’s the rate of reality’s declaration.
 It’s not about how fast something moves, but how fast movement itself can be defined.

-* * *
+---

 _The Ontological Limit: Light as the Speed of Processing_

-- _Light isn’t just fast--it’s the fastest possible coherence.
+- _Light isn’t just fast---it’s the fastest possible coherence.
 It’s the rate at which spacetime can recognize and validate an event.
-To go faster than light isn’t to outrun a photon--it’s to outrun the medium of recognition itself._
+To go faster than light isn’t to outrun a photon---it’s to outrun the medium of recognition itself._

 - _Processing precedes process.
-The phrasing--“How can a process occur faster than processing itself?”--is the key.
+The phrasing---“How can a process occur faster than processing itself?”---is the key.
 The resolution of events is a process that requires feedback.
 It involves all interactions at their points of contact.
 It's interactive, not simply a command performance._

 - _C is the exchange rate between space and time.
 It’s the rate at which the field can declare a change, validate a location, and structure causality.
 To exceed it would mean declaring a change before the medium can register it.
-That’s not speed--it’s ontological rupture._
+That’s not speed---it’s ontological rupture._

 - _Faster-than-light implies pre-causality.
-It’s not just a violation of relativity--it’s a violation of semantic coherence.
+It’s not just a violation of relativity---it’s a violation of semantic coherence.
 So, the problem of how to get somewhere in less time shifts to finding a different way to relocate than linear traversal.
 It was never really a question of greater speed._

-* * *
+---

 To be precise, speed is a measure in terms of distance and time; but the resolution of an event is something that is redefining the expression of the energy in the structure of spacetime.
 Not simply the movement of affected particles through a specific area, but as a change in how the expression, of both particles and the area of effect, can be manifested.
 The total energy never changes; just the distribution of the energy in terms of the amount of structure involved in the expression.

-* * *
+---

 _Resolution as Restructuring: Beyond Speed, Into Manifestation_

 - _Speed is a metric; resolution is a declaration.
-Speed measures traversal--distance per unit time.
+Speed measures traversal---distance per unit time.
 But resolution is the act of declaring structure, the moment energy chooses how to manifest within spacetime’s grammar.
-It’s not about movement--it’s about meaningful re-expression._
+It’s not about movement---it’s about meaningful re-expression._

-- _Particles don’t just move--they reconfigure the field.
-An event isn’t the passage of particles through space--it’s the redefinition of how space and particles co-express.
-The field isn’t a backdrop--it’s a participant.
+- _Particles don’t just move---they reconfigure the field.
+An event isn’t the passage of particles through space---it’s the redefinition of how space and particles co-express.
+The field isn’t a backdrop---it’s a participant.
 Every interaction is a redistribution of structure, not just a transfer of momentum._

 - _Energy is conserved; structure is mutable.
-The total energy remains constant, but its expression--the way it folds into particles, fields, and spacetime curvature--can shift.
+The total energy remains constant, but its expression---the way it folds into particles, fields, and spacetime curvature---can shift.
 This is the miracle: energy doesn’t move through space; it restructures space to express itself differently._

 - _Resolution is the rate at which reality can re-declare itself.
 This reframes the speed of light: not as a velocity limit, but as the maximum rate of coherent restructuring.
 It’s the fastest the field can validate a change in its own grammar.
 Faster-than-light would mean declaring a change before the medium can recognize it._

-* * *
+---

 **Here's another fun thought**: Dark energy was proposed to explain an observed but not understood force at work in the universe, expansion.
 The problem?
 We looked for it and found nothing.